-The General Board of Church and Society of The United Methodist Church is engaged in gun violence prevention advocacy at local, national, and international levels.
-Visit www.umc-gbcs.org to learn more about UMC witness for gun violence prevention and join the Civil and Human Rights Action Network for updates on this issue.

-For more information, contact Jeania Ree Moore, Director of Civil and Human Rights, at jmoore@umc-gbcs.org.
+The General Board of Church and Society, the social justice agency of The United Methodist Church, is engaged in gun violence prevention advocacy at local, national, and international levels.
+Visit www. umcjustice.org to learn more about UMC witness for gun violence prevention and get more involved in the work by joining the UMC Gun Violence Prevention Network.
+For more information, contact Colleen Moore, Director of Peace With Justice, at cmoore@umcjustice.org.